Junior Research Fellow in History

 Profile

 I’m a Junior Research Fellow in History at Trinity College.
-Before coming to Oxford, I completed a PhD in History at the University of Antwerp, with a thesis entitled “Networked Diplomacy: Maḥmūd Gāwān’s Bahmani Sultanate and the Fifteenth-century Islamic World”.
+Before coming to Oxford, I completed a PhD in History at the University of Antwerp.
+My thesis, “Networked Diplomacy: Maḥmūd Gāwān’s Bahmani Sultanate and the Fifteenth-century Islamic World”, received an honorable mention in the 2023 BRAIS Prize in the Study of Islam and the Muslim World.

 My background is in language and area studies: I studied South Asian Area Studies at SOAS University of London (MA, 2015) and Arabic and Islamic Studies at KU Leuven (MA, 2014).

-I am particularly interested in questions on the intersections of those fields, such as interactions between Persian and Arabic literary cultures; diplomatic relations across regions from Egypt and the Arabian peninsula, over Anatolia, Iran and Central Asia, to South Asia; and long-distance connections through personal networks.
+I am interested in questions on the intersections of those fields, such as interactions between Persian and Arabic literary cultures, diplomatic relations across the late medieval Islamic and Indian Ocean worlds, and long-distance connections through personal networks.

 Research